chrispsn/mesh/README.md

 ## Possible enhancements

 - Allow the user to add buttons so they can run functions in the file outside the 'automatic' calculation loop (such as exporting the result of a calculation)
+- Currently we don't distinguish between 'value' and 'formula' cells (that is, prepended wth a `=`).
+This makes entering strings harder and is less familiar to existing spreadsheet users.
+Maybe reintroduce?
 - Windows-native JScript version (so if people can get the JS files onto their machine, they can run Mesh locally)
 - Cloud version
 - Custom themes